-For parents who are separated or divorced, Falmouth Academy requires that a TADS financial aid application be submitted by each parent/family to submit a Parent Financial Statement through SSS (including IRS Form 1040, W-2’s).
+For parents who are separated or divorced, Falmouth Academy requires that a TADS financial aid application is submitted by each parent/family to submit a Parent Financial Statement through SSS (including IRS Form 1040, W-2’s).

 If the non-custodial parent refuses to submit the necessary information to TADS, the application for financial aid will not be processed.
 In cases where the non-custodial parent is in no way involved in the upbringing of the student, the requirement of these forms may be waived by the Financial Aid Committee.
 In this event, the custodial parent is required to submit a letter verifying the family’s situation from a third party, such as an attorney, minister or social worker, or a copy of the divorce settlement pertaining to one parent being exempt from contributing to educational expenses.

 All parents who own a business and/or farm are required to furnish a copy of their current business tax return.
 They may also be asked to furnish cash flow statements, balance sheets, and any other information relevant to the business.
 Any losses due to property and/or equipment depreciation will not be considered when calculating financial need.
 We reserve the right to request additional financial information if necessary to determine financial status.